Thomas Mardaga: Bishop of Wilmington

-Following the death of Bishop Michael Hyle, Mardaga was named the sixth bishop of the Diocese of Wilmington on March 9, 1968.
+Following the death of Bishop Michael Hyle, Mardaga was named by Paul VI as the sixth bishop of Wilmington on March 9, 1968.
 His installation took place at St. Elizabeth Church in Wilmington, Delaware on April 6, 1968.
 During his 16-year tenure, Mardaga continued the implementation of the reforms of the Second Vatican Council, establishing a council for the laity and participating in ecumenical work.
 He also reorganized the diocesan curia and created a ministry for migrant workers.

+Death

 Thomas Mardaga died on May 28, 1984, at age 71 from cancer at St. Francis Hospital in Wilmington.